lukaszczerpak/docker-serviio/README.md

 Serviio Media Server is a free DLNA/UPNP compliant media server written in Java by Petr Nejedly.
 If you like Serviio please support it and consider buying a license for the pro features.

+It's contribution to excellent HedgehogNinja's work (https://github.com/HedgehogNinja/docker-serviio).
+This version supports Serviio 1.5 which requires Java 8 to work.

 Building and running the container image
 ----------------------------------------